What is a letting agent

 Some letting agents may also be required to meet the regulatory requirements of other bodies such as the Financial Conduct Authority and Law Society of Scotland.
 They may also have to comply with other codes of practice if they are registered with other voluntary or industry bodies.

-From 31 January 2018, a new Register of Letting Agents in Scotland is created.
-All letting agents in Scotland must apply to join the Register by 1 October 2018.
-From 1 October 2018 it will be an offence for a letting agent to work without having applied to be on the Register.
+Letting agents in Scotland must apply to join the Register of Letting Agents.
+It's an offence for a letting agent to work if they're not on the Register, unless they applied before 1 October 2018 and their application has still to be determined.
 The Register of Letting Agents is run by the Scottish Government and in order to register a letting agent must pass a fit and proper person test.

 You can find out if a letting agent is registered, has been refused or had their registration removed by searching the Scottish Letting Agent Register.

-More about the Register of Letting Agents at www.mygov.scot.
+More about the Register of Letting Agents on mygov.scot.

-All letting agents in Scotland must also comply with the Letting Agent Code of Practice from 31 January 2018.
+Letting agents in Scotland must also comply with the Letting Agent Code of Practice.
 The Code sets out rules about:

 - standards of practice